 We didn’t have too many opportunities to photograph the sunset, but the weather cooperated on the last day of cruising the Inside Passage.

 The last two times we’ve visited in Ketchikan it’s been a sunny, cloudless day.
+A float plane ride over Misty Fjords is a favorite travel memory of ours.
 Maybe the citizens would like for us to return more often to this normally rainy destination in Southeast Alaska.

 Before you know it, M/V Kennicott had pulled into Bellingham, Washington.
 The Alaska Highway road trip ended with a determination to drive it all over again one day.